eda-ricercatore/gulyas-scripts/notes/python.md

 	Fred L. Drake, Jr. and David Goodger and Fredrik Lundh, "The *Python* Language Reference," Python Software Foundation, Beaverton, OR, March 31, 2016.
 	Available online from *Python 3.5.1 documentation* at: https://docs.python.org/3/reference/index.html; April 1, 2016 was the last accessed date.

++ \cite{DrakeJr2017c}

+	Fred L. Drake, Jr. and David Goodger and Fredrik Lundh, "*Python* 3.6.1 documentation," Python Software Foundation, Beaverton, OR, March 31, 2017.
+	Available online at: https://docs.python.org/3/; March 31, 2017 was the last accessed date.

++ \cite{DrakeJr2018a}

+	Fred L. Drake, Jr. and David Goodger and Fredrik Lundh, "Python/C API Reference Manual," Python Software Foundation, Beaverton, OR, April 1, 2018.
+	Available online from *Welcome to Python.org: Python 3.6.5 documentation* at: https://docs.python.org/3/c-api/; April 2, 2018 was the last accessed date.

++ \cite{DrakeJr2018}
+	Fred L. Drake, Jr. and David Goodger and Fredrik Lundh, "Extending and Embedding the *Python* Interpreter," Python Software Foundation, Beaverton, OR, April 1, 2018.
+	Available online from *Welcome to Python.org: Python 3.6.5 documentation* at: https://docs.python.org/3/extending/; April 2, 2018 was the last accessed date.